ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-bitcoin.md

 ## Installing Bitcoin

 First we will install Bitcoin on the machine.
-This will allow us to demonstrate how the Federated Peg works in Elements later on in this tutorial.
-It is not required if you intend to use Elements as a standalone blockchain but to fully understand the features available in Elements it is a good idea to follow along anyway.
-It doesn’t take long to set up using the commands below and we will be running in "regtest" mode so there is no blockchain to sync.
+This will allow us to demonstrate how the Federated 2-Way Peg works in Elements later on in the tutorial.
+It is not required if you intend to use Elements as a standalone blockchain, but to fully understand the features available in Elements it is a good idea to follow along anyway.
+It doesn’t take long to install Bitcoin using the commands below and we will be running in "regtest" mode, so there is no blockchain to sync.

+We will be using the [Bitcoin PPA for ubuntu](https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin) but you can also compile it from source by following instructions on the [Bitcoin Core repository](https://github.com/bitcoin/bitcoin).
 Open a new terminal window and run the following `terminal commands` one after the other:

 ~~~~
 sudo apt-add-repository ppa:bitcoin/bitcoin